Oco Crew Updates

 "Unlike most terrestrial ecosystems, coastal wetlands—salt marshes, mangroves, and seagrasses—can continue sequestering carbon for centuries without becoming saturated.
 In fact, coastal wetlands can store five times as much carbon as tropical forests over the long term, mostly in deep wetland soils.
 As a result, they have accumulated vast stores of carbon, making their greenhouse gas mitigation potential high despite their small area.
 Coastal wetlands also provide important ecosystem services."

-Join our monthly newsletter to hear updates every month!
+Join our quarterly newsletter to hear updates!

 Impact Update